Mike11199/.NET-typescript-rock-climbing-and-ski-shop/cdk/README.md

   `AlpinePeakStack`; it is a separate file, not a separate CloudFormation stack.
 - `alpine_peak_cdk/rds_database.py` similarly keeps the database declaration readable while the resource remains part of `AlpinePeakStack`.
+- The dedicated ECS execution role permits image pulls, log delivery, and reads of all SSM parameters and Secrets Manager secrets.
+The old `ecsTaskExecutionRole` is left untouched for historical task definitions and rollback.
 - Runtime resource names remain stable, while account- and region-dependent references are built from CloudFormation pseudo parameters.